 I had to look up Libau.
 According to Wikipedia, Libau is the the German name for Liepāja.

 The book Atrocities at Camp Mauthausen includes the photo shown below.
 The caption on the photo in the book is “Slain Russian prisoners of war.”
 The implication is that these were Russian POWs who were killed at Mauthausen.
-The same photo is claimed to be SS soldiers who were shot at Dachau.
+The same photo is shown on other websites, including mine, and claimed to be SS soldiers who were shot at Dachau.

 No one asked me, but my personal opinion is that Franz Ziereis did not make a confession.
 I don’t believe that he ever regained consciousness after he was shot.
 I believe that Hans Marsalek and some of the other prisoners, with the help of Charles-Heinz Pilarski, wrote his confession for him.